Barbara Metselaar Berthold

-Barbara Metselaar Berthold is a German photographer and filmmaker.
+Barbara Metselaar Berthold (1951 – 21 September 2024) was a German photographer and filmmaker.

 Biography

 Berthold studied social psychology from 1969 to 1971 at the Friedrich-Schiller University Jena.
 In 1971 she began studying photography at the Academy of Visual Arts Leipzig, completing her degree in 1976 with a diploma.
 Then she went to Berlin, where she worked as a freelance photographer.

 In 1984 she married the Dutchman Kees Metselaar and traveled out of the GDR.
 In the years 1985 to 1989 she was a lecturer and artistic staff including work at the University of Arts in Berlin.
-Then she focused on the production of documentaries and video essays and worked from 1991 for various TV productions.
-In 1996 signed the International Festival for Documentary and Animated Film in Leipzig her film "We were so happy to have been heroes" with the Silver Dove.
-[1] 1998/99 was Barbara Merselaar Berthold and a lecturer in photography at the School of Film TV Babelsberg held.
+Then she focused on the production of documentaries and video essays and worked from 1991 for various television productions.

+In 1996, she signed the International Festival for Documentary and Animated Film in Leipzig her film "We were so happy to have been heroes" with the Silver Dove.
+REF[1] 1998/99 was Barbara Merselaar Berthold and a lecturer in photography at the School of Film TV Babelsberg held.
 Their documentary projects have been supported by grants from the film enhance the country Mecklenburg-Vorpommern and cultural promotion in the Free State of Saxony.
 In 2010 she received the award for artistic photography of artists program of the Berlin Senate.

-She lives in Berlin and the Uckermark.
+Berthold lived in Berlin and the Uckermark.
+She died on 21 September 2024.